laravel/docs/upgrade.md

 });
 ```

-#### Replacing SFTP Ambigious Config Key
+#### SFTP Private-Public Key Passphrase

-In the old implementation of Flysystem's SFTP Adapter, the config key `password` was used for both plain-text and private-public key authentication.
-With Laravel 9.x and Flysystem 3.x, private-public key authentication uses the `passphrase` instead of `password` config key to decrypt the private key.
-In case the application uses private-public key authentication for SFTP connections, you have to use the `passphrase` config key.
+If your application is using Flysystem's SFTP adapter and private-public key authentication, the `password` configuration item that is used to decrypt the private key should be renamed to `passphrase`.

 ### Helpers